The thought of Closet Organizing just feels a bit Overwhelming.

 9 easy tasks to help you:

 1. Here’s a guideline to follow.
 If you haven’t worn it in a year, get rid of it.
 I am always amazed at the clothes I get rid of (and how many I still have) when I do my own closet organizing.
 Or any space in my house.
 I consider myself a minimalist but I still manage to have all the things I need, use and love and a little more.

-2. Get yourself a few clear bags for give away items, a few bins for rags and a garbage bag – for those things that might just be garbage.
+2. Get yourself a few clear bags for give away items.
+Have a few bins for rags and a garbage bag – for those things that might just be garbage.

 3. It doesn’t fit.
-Whether it be given to a local charity, placed on consignment– the choice is yours, but it must go out of your closet and out of your house.
+Whether you give clothes to a local charity, place on consignment– the choice is yours.
+But it must go out of your closet and out of your house.